r-grandorder/tri-hermes/en/pages/Lostbelt/avalon2.md

 There's no way Fujimaru would sit quietly by upon hearing such a story.

 **Gordolf:**
-{(M) He /(F) She} selfishly proposed cooperating with Artoria Caster without waiting for further instructions from me.
+[♂ He /♀ She] selfishly proposed cooperating with Artoria Caster without waiting for further instructions from me.

 **Gordolf:**
 For the sake of their mutual goal of defeating Morgan, they wholeheartedly supported the Child of Prophecy.